 Australian High Commission Port Moresby: https://png.embassy.gov.au/

-Relaxation of Work Restrictions for Student Visa Holders
+Work Restrictions for Student Visa Holders

 You should NOT make any arrangements for DNA testing until you receive a formal request to do so.